tiagombsilva/HyprDotFiles/README.md

 - noto-fonts-emoji: fonts needed by the weather script in the top bar
 - lxappearance-gtk3: used to set GTK theme
 - xfce4-settings: set of tools for xfce, needed to set GTK theme
-- sddm: developement version of SDDM which is a display manager for graphical login
+- sddm: display manager for graphical login
 - sddm-sugar-candy-git: an sddm theme my theme is based on (copy of)
 - wayprompt: wayland pinentry to sign GPG
 # optional packages